anjanabalabhaskara/smart-grid-attack-synthesis-tool/README.md

 ![Presentation_gui_tool pptx (13)](https://user-images.githubusercontent.com/96375883/213904016-62b644ef-7068-4bc4-9814-f733293c2e4e.svg)<br />

 ### **Step 10:**
-Here in InputMin and InputMax the user specifies the input range for false-data injection, in Control Points tab the samples points for false-data injection is selected by the user, in interpolation type the user specifies how to insert false-data in the simulation time.<br />
+Here in InputMin and InputMax the user specifies the input range for false-data injection, in the Control Points tab the samples points for false-data injection, are selected by the user, in interpolation type the user specifies how to insert false-data in the simulation time.<br />

 ![Presentation_gui_tool pptx (14)](https://user-images.githubusercontent.com/96375883/213904015-2c6ee61f-fca1-40a1-a183-14581db112c1.svg)<br />

 ### **Step 11:**
-Finally the user starts the simulation by pressing the run simulation button.</br>
+Finally the user starts the simulation by clicking the run simulation button.</br>

 ![Presentation_gui_tool pptx (15)](https://user-images.githubusercontent.com/96375883/213904013-0e62f5a7-362f-452c-891e-b12382fe7110.svg)<br />